ahawker/common-service-interface-example/docs/ci.md

 If this stage fails, no other stages will run.

+### Stage: "Docker: Production"

+The seventh stage of the CI workflow.
+This stage is responsible for building a Docker image used to run production environments.
+This is done by invoking the following targets:

+* `cri docker:build-production` - Build Docker production image
+* `cri docker:push-production` - Push Docker production image to repository

+Within those two targets, a Docker image is built, using `--target production`.
+This means that the `Dockerfile` must use [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) and support a `production` stage.
+The goal of this Dockerfile stage is to build an image that is lightweight and capable of running in production environments.

+This is a separate Dockerfile stage as the dependencies necessary to run the isolated and integrated tests should **NEVER** be available in this image.

+**Expectations:**

+* This stage will run on **ONLY** tagged versions of the `master` branch.
+* This stage expects that the "Release: Create" stage was successfully run on a prior build of the un-tagged `master` branch.
+* This stage is expected to tag the Docker image appropriately so it can be deployed into the production environment.

+**Conditions:**

+* If the "Test: Integrated" stage was successful on the current build.
+* If the "Release: Create" stage was successful on a previous build (PR merge to master).

+**Success:**

+If this stage succeeds, it means that there is a image built from the `production` target located in the Docker image repository that can be used in production environments.

+**Failure:**

+This stage will fail if it fails to build the Dockerfile `production` target **OR** fails to push it to the image repository.

+If this stage fails, no other stages will run.

 ### Stage: "Deploy: Production"

-The seventh stage of the CI workflow.
-This stage is responsible for deploying the Docker image built in the "Docker: Runtime" stage into a _production_ environment.
+The eighth stage of the CI workflow.
+This stage is responsible for deploying the Docker image built in the "Docker: Production" stage into a _production_ environment.
 A _production_ environment is one that is running an accessible by non-company users.

-Prior to running this stage, it should pull down and validate access to the default target image created in the "Docker: Runtime" stage.
+Prior to running this stage, it should pull down and validate access to the `production` target image created in the "Docker: Production" stage.

 This is completed by invoking the following targets:

 * `cri deploy:production` - Deploy Docker image to a production environment

+**Expectations:**

+* This stage will run on **ONLY** tagged versions of the `master` branch that follow [semver](https://semver.org) naming conventions.
+* This stage is expected to deploy the image created in the "Docker: Production" to a production environment.

 **Conditions:**

-* If the "Release: Version" stage is successful.
-* If the current build is using an untagged `master` branch.
+* If the current build is using a tagged `master` branch that follows [semver](https://semver.org) naming conventions.
+* If the "Docker: Production" stage was successful on the current build.

 ### Future Considerations